Vicente Álvarez (general): Zamboanga Revolution

 Under his leadership, Álvarez was able to take control of the peninsula, except the port of Zamboanga and Fort Pilar, which were fortified by remaining Spanish forces led by Governor-General Diego de los Ríos who fled from Iloilo, which was then the capital of the Spanish East Indies after Manila fell to the Americans.

 After organizing enough troops, guns and ammunition, he invaded Zamboanga and engaged the Spaniards in fierce fighting.
 Fightings continued, consisting chiefly of artillery duels across the town and after two weeks of stalemate, General Alvarez laid siege against the Spanish stronghold of Fort Pilar in April 1899.
 The siege lasted a month, until May, in which the Spanish were compelled to wave the white flag.
-On May 18, Fort Pilar, symbol of Spanish supremacy in Southern Philippines, was surrendered to the Revolutionary Government of Zamboanga.
+On May 18, Fort Pilar, the seat of Spanish sovereignty in southern Philippines, was surrendered to the Revolutionary Government of Zamboanga.

 Republic of Zamboanga

 General Álvarez then proclaimed establishment of the Republic of Zamboanga with him as its first president.

 A few days before the Spanish fall, two ships boarded an American expeditionary force steamed into the Zamboanga port.
 Intense bombardment from the fort prevented the Americans to land.
 Alvarez, at the time, was attempting to recruit more troops to his army to fight the Americans.

 Alvarez was even offered a sum of 75,000 Mexican dollars to turn over Zamboanga to the Americans but he turned it down.
 He already placed his aide-de-camp, Colonel Melanio Calixto to be acting commander of the Zamboanga revolutionary force.

 However, all ended in treachery.
 Colonel Calixto was assassinated by the supposed orders of the commander of Tetuan, Isidio Midel.
 Midel, who had allied with the occupying Americans, opened the doors of Fort Pilar to the Americans. Álvarez tried regrouping his men but it was too late.
 On November 16, 1899, Zamboanga was officially under American hands and Midel took over the presidency, which became a protectorate under the United States.

 Alvarez, betrayed, did not stopped his resolve to fight back.
 He then resorted to guerilla warfare and took defense of Mercedes, north of Zamboanga.
 The Americans, frustrated that they were unable to capture Alvarez resorted to dirty tactics in which they poisoned the water supplies of the rebels which delivered a heavy blow to the revolutionary ranks.
 Alvarez, in order to save lives from the Americans, fled to Basilan then to Misamis Occidental to continue the Revolution against the Americans.

 He was later captured by the Americans in 1902 and sent to Manila to be imprisoned.